MAPSIM-co/Mapsim_Assistance_Bot/README.md

 * Send your Request

-- * Receive Your License
+- [Receive Your License]

-- * Inser License To Expert In MetaTrader 5
+- [Insert your License To Expert In MetaTrader 5]

 * Activation Mapsim Assistance Bot